TIBCOSoftware/snappydata/docs/aqp_aws.md

 ```
 <p style="text-align: center;"><img alt="Example" src="/Images/DirectivesinApacheZeppelin.png"></p>

-> Note: This directive works only for the SQL interpreter and an error may be displayed for the Scala interpreter.
+<Note> Note: This directive works only for the SQL interpreter and an error may be displayed for the Scala interpreter.</Note>

 ###Scala Interpreter###
 The `%snappydata.spark` code specifies the default Scala interpreter.
 This interpreter is used to write Scala code in the paragraph.